-Nitrogen Vs Cold Brew
+Nitro Cold Brew Vs Cold Brew

 Now let’s get into the nitro cold brew vs cold brew debate.
 What makes these two coffee drinks different?

-After all, is there really a difference.
+After all, is there really a difference?
 Well, the answer is yes.

 By no means are these differences huge to the point that they can’t be overlooked.